Social Enterprise In Digital Times | Forbes India

 Today, India is considered to have one of the most vibrant social enterprise sectors in the world.
 A 2016 report by British Council estimated that around 2 million Indian enterprises are working towards creating social impact in the areas of skills development, education, non-farm livelihood and more.
 Through frugal innovation and peer-to-peer collaboration across academia, corporates, and existing financial and social infrastructures, social entrepreneurs are adding an important trajectory to the country’s growth.
 The eradication of social inequity is a common underlying cause with most social entrepreneurs, and they empower the communities they wish to impact by making them a part of the solution.
 As per the same British Council report, the business goals of these entrepreneurs are equally lofty: 78% of Indian social enterprises aim to expand into new areas; 73% aim to increase their customer base; while 56% seek new investments to expand.

 With this scale of ambition, it is no surprise that digital technology is a critical tool for social entrepreneurs.
 Be it leveraging crowd-funding equity for their initiatives, setting up peer-to-peer lending platforms for their target beneficiaries, or even sending out a rallying cry for citizen support on important issues, the internet and social media help social entrepreneurs amplify their reach and impact on a global scale.
-At GoDaddy, we have had the good fortune of working with two leading Indian social entrepreneurs, supporting their initiatives and helping them along their individual digital journeys.
+At GoDaddy, we have had the good fortune of working with three unique and incredibly varied Indian social entrepreneurs, supporting their initiatives and helping them along their individual digital journeys.

 Isha Foundation